Individual Artist Fellowships

 A diverse group of panelists from each discipline is selected to judge applicants.
 The application process is no longer anonymous, and awards are no longer made solely on artistic merit.
 Consideration is also given to work samples, achievements, and commitment to the discipline in which artists apply.
 (Artists may apply in multiple categories with separate applications.)

 Fellowships lend prestige to an artist’s reputation and can open doors to other resources and employment opportunities.
-A list of accomplished fellowship recipients is below.
+Meet this fiscal year’s accomplished fellowship recipients below, where you can also browse names of previously recognized artists.

 I’m here to help!